haejinjo/auracoach/dev_notes/PRD.md

 2. Preview of the daily and weekly Net Calorie Balance, Sleep, and Protein charts to demonstrate evidence-based rigor before asking for any data, so they already feel their new leverage.
     -  (always safe but option for aggressive tighter deadline calorie deficit that retains muscle by rewarding you for sleep and protein, focus on body mass distribution over weight)

-Just what you need to succeed.
-See what AuraCoach will show you that no other app does:

-See what AuraCoach delivers that other apps miss:
+Most apps give you more data.
+We give you better decisions.
-- Visible Body Composition Results: Tracks body-mass distribution for a leaner, more defined physique—beyond just weight loss.
+- Visible Results: Watch your body composition, not just weight.
+The goal is to see a leaner, more defined physique sooner.
+This means less fat, not less muscle.

-- Smart Metabolism Tracking: Weekly BMR and TDEE recalibrations using your latest body composition and calorie burn data ensure accurate, muscle-preserving deficits for optimal fat loss.
-No generic calculators.
-This is the foundation for all metrics.
+- Smart Metabolism Tracking: Recomp is a delicate balance that starts with knowing your real BMR and TDEE, the foundation for your goal.
+These numbers, your metabolism, change as you progress.
+We use your latest data to ensure your calorie deficits preserve muscle while maximizing fat loss.
-- Simplicity gets Results: Your control center features calories, protein, and sleep.
+- Less is more: Your control center features calories, protein, and sleep.
 These are the big three levers of change.
 - Actionable Metrics & Alerts: Get gentle nudges when you're off track with your big three.
 Catch deviations early to maintain steady progress toward your goal.
 [Tooltip: Real-time course corrections help you avoid plateaus and stay consistent, whether you have a deadline or want steady progress.]

-- Ambitious Goal Support: Push toward even challenging body fat goals while staying healthy.
-Our system supports targets above safe thresholds, adjusting based on your weekly check-ins, including how you feel.
+- Goal Support: Push toward even challenging goals.
+Our system follows your lead while staying above safe limits based on your weekly check-ins, including how you feel and factors like sufficient lean muscle mass (>20% body weight), which can boost metabolism by 10–15 cal/lb daily, preserving muscle and hormones for fit users (15–25% BF, age <35).
-[Tooltip: The ideal BF% threshold can vary widely depending on your profile.
-We account for your lean mass, body fat %, and actual TDEE as it fluctuates, not just your BMR on paper.
-This allows you to push further safely if you’re recomping on schedule and feeling good.
-We prioritize your goals over conservative one-size-fits-all limits, which frustrate those who were ready for their next level yesterday.
+[Tooltip: We support ranges that many apps don't because research shows that the ideal BF% threshold can vary widely depending on factors beyond BMR on paper.
+We account for your lean mass, body fat %, and actual TDEE as it fluctuates.
+If you’re recomping on schedule and feeling good, we prioritize your goals over frustrating, conservative one-size-fits-all limits.
 If it’s too much, we adjust next week—no harm done.
-You know you best; we guide you safely with the latest research.
-Supports elite-level deficits (e.g., 1,500–2,500 kcal, 2.3–3.1 g/kg protein) for fit users (15–25% BF, age <35), but pulls back if you feel off to protect hormones and metabolism.
+You know you best; we guide you safely with the latest research.]
+[Tooltip: Supports elite-level deficits (e.g., 1,500–2,500 kcal, 2.3–3.1 g/kg protein) for fit users (15–25% BF, age <35), but pulls back if you feel off to protect hormones and metabolism.
 Research shows sustained levels below 10-13% (women) or 2-5% (men) risk health issues.
 Contact us for research study opportunities if you feel great at these limits!
-Factors like genetics or stress are considered via your weekly feedback.
-Limits factor in lean muscle mass (>20% body weight), boosting metabolism by 10–15 cal/lb daily, preserving muscle and hormones for fit users (15–25% BF, age <35).]
+Factors like genetics or stress are considered via your weekly feedback. ]

+###### Important Safety Information
+- Goal Achievement & Limits
+  - When you reach your target, congratulations!
+You can adjust goals within safe ranges.
+Research shows that maintaining very low body fat levels (10-13% women, 2-5% men) for over a month can impact hormones, bone density, and metabolism.
+  [Tooltip: If you feel great at these levels, contact us about joining a research study.
+Above these ranges, we'll help you get as close as your metabolic profile safely allows.]
+- Weekly Recalibration Factors
+  - Our adjustments consider your age, sex, body fat percentage, activity level, and weekly check-in responses about energy, mood, and how you feel.
+  [Tooltip: Complete factor list - Age: Users under 35 can typically sustain lower body fat safely due to hormonal advantages.
+Sex: Women require 5-10% higher body fat than men.
+Activity: High resistance training allows lower sustainable levels, but we can only track cardio through Oura.
+Many factors (genetics, stress, environment) are beyond our scope—we rely on your honest weekly feedback.]
+- Your Safety, Our Priority
+  - If you start feeling unwell, we adjust your targets and reassess the following week—just like a real coach would.

   - DISCLAIMER: If everything goes right?
     - If you reach your goal, congratulations.
 We allow moving the goalpost up until a lower bound weight for all users.
 Research shows that sustaining levels of 10-13% for women and 2-5% for men for longer than a month can lead to hormone, bone density, and metabolic damage.
 If you feel fine, reach out to us and we'll pay you to enter a research study.
 Above this range?
 We allow you to get as close as your current metabolic profile at weekly check-in allows.
     - This is the complete list of factors that go into our weekly recalibrations (and stopping points) for your goals: